 I was catching cobwebs the entire way along the Pogy Notch Trail which runs along Lower South Branch Pond.
 It had been a dry spring with less runoff than normal so the trail was a little muddy in spots, but mostly dry and Howe Brook was low for this time of year.
 I encountered a forest creature, my one and only of the day- more on that later.

 After passing along the side of Upper South Branch Pond, I headed towards the Center Ridge Trail.
 The Center Ridge Trail ascends steeply up the side of Center Ridge towards Peak of the Ridges, the first summit of the day.
 I was amazed by the blues and greens of the views that came into sight as I climbed up past the false summits and rocking outcroppings of the Traveler Loop.

 Once at Peak of the Ridges you can take in exceptional views of the southern end of the park as you head across the Little Knife Edge to a gorgeous alpine meadow where I saw my first of many signs of moose as the butterflies hovered over their scat.
-I knew that this trail was popular with bears and moose and because I was alone, put my Spotify on speaker and played tunes along the way.
-I normally do not listen to music on the trail, but when I don’t anticipate seeing other hikers and am alone in Maine’s wilderness, it’s worth it to make a little extra noise so I don’t have any awkward encounters with wildlife on the trail.
+I knew that this trail was popular with bears and moose and because I was alone, was sure to make a little extra noise so I didn’t have any awkward encounters with wildlife on the trail.